 Bun Cha - Vietnamese Grilled Meat Noodle

 Pho originated in northern Vietnam and it was brought to other countries over the world by refugees after the Vietnam War.
-Saigon ( in southern Vietnam) has its own style of Pho, but the flavour is different to Pho in the north.
-Saigon Pho has a sweeter taste of broth and the meat, but they use the same ingredients for meat, including pork, beef, chicken, duck or goose.
+Saigon ( in southern Vietnam) has its own style of Pho, but the flavor is different from Pho in the north.
+Saigon Pho has a sweeter taste of broth and meat, but they use the same ingredients for meat, including pork, beef, chicken, duck, or goose.

 You realize that Pho is a popular Vietnamese dish when you can easily find a restaurant serving Pho everywhere in the country.
 However, if you want to enjoy the most authentic traditional flavor of Pho to know why people love it, you must have the dish in Hanoi.